gwhn/ngQuestionnaires/README.md

 # ngQuestionnaires

-ngQuestionnaires is a single page application using AngularJS 1.2.0 rc2 cloned from angular/angular-seed.
+ngQuestionnaires is a single page application using AngularJS 1.2.0 rc2.

-It uses Firebase database to persist the following data structures as JSON and provides bi-directional synchronisation.
+It uses Firebase database to persist the following data structures as JSON.

 ## questionnaires